- This event has passed.

 March 11 2019 Shared Event with SPE

-UNDERSTANDING FUNDAMENTAL CONTROLS OF HYDROCARBON SATURATION: FROM STRESS CORRECTIONS TO PERCHED WATER CONTACTS
+UNDERSTANDING FUNDAMENTAL CONTROLS OF HYDROCARBON SATURATION: FROM STRESS CORRECTIONS TO PERCHED WATER CONTACTS (PDF for printing)

 Building realistic and reliable subsurface models requires detailed knowledge of both the rock and fluids involved.
 While the hydrocarbon volume estimation has a profound impact on the viability of a development, next to the permeability, saturation height models, free fluid levels and the hydraulic communication have a significant role in determining the recoverable reserves.